Rockland Mills Heads to New Factory

 Fradin also noted, "Our new equipment runs twice the speed of its predecessors, and with greater use of energy conservation, and greater first-quality performance than ever before."

-The changeover will begin August 27 with a winding down of the plant here.
-By year end the move is expected to be completed.
-All headquarters and administrative duties will be handled from Baltimore.
+The changeover will begin Aug.
+27 with a winding down of the plant here.
+The move is expected to be completed by the end of the year.

 We would love your feedback!